 Andorra: Offshore Business Sectors

-A typical structure is triangular: trading, licensing or investment operations in high-tax countries are carried out from a jurisdiction which has reasonable double taxation treaties, but low withholding taxes on ongoing payments (e.g. Malta), and the proceeds are remitted to an Andorran company, which pays no tax at all.
+A typical structure for holding companies is triangular: trading, licensing or investment operations in high-tax countries are carried out from a jurisdiction which has numerous double taxation treaties, but low withholding taxes on ongoing payments (e.g. Malta), and the proceeds are remitted to an Andorran company, which pays no tax at all.
 There are numerous permutations, and there are in fact many tens of thousands of Andorran companies formed for this type of purpose.

 For many years there has been talk within Andorra of weakening the local ownership rules, which effectively limit Andorra's international business to small-scale operations which can tolerate a degree of legal uncertainty; but it was not thought likely that the powerful and very rich interests that dominate Andorran commercial life will be willing to accept much diminution (as they would see it) of their prerogatives.

-Government legislation providing for a corporate income tax, initially on non-resident entities, at a rate of 10% came into force as of April 1, 2011.
-New rules applicable as of January 1, 2012 include a corporate income tax on resident legal entities set at 5% (which rose to 10% from January, 2013).
+Government legislation providing for a corporation initially on non-resident entities, at a rate of 10% came into force on 1 April 2011.
+New rules applicable from 1 January 2012 include a corporate tax on resident legal entities set at 5% (which rose to 10% from January, 2013).
 Special tax-privileged regimes are in place for companies involved in international trade, entities holding rights to intangible sources of income, and some financial institution classes.
 A new regime for holding companies provides for tax exemption for dividends distributed by non-resident entities.

-The Value-Added Tax regime came into force in January, 2013.
-To phase out the existing consumption tax, the Value-Added Tax rate is imposed on a broader spectrum of goods and services, at a rate of 4.5%.
+A value added tax (VAT) regime came into force in January 2013.
+VAT is imposed on a broad spectrum of goods and services at a rate of 4.5%.
 A concessionary rate of 1% is available on food, books, newspapers, and magazines.
-A rate of 0% applies to a number of healthcare goods and services; on basic living essentials such as rent; and welfare goods and services.
+A rate of 0% applies to a number of healthcare goods and services, on basic living essentials such as rent and on welfare goods and services.